-Migration is occurring not only from the North to the South, but from metropolitan areas to the country.
-Thus many cities and even suburbs could end up with a housing surplus while small cities and towns may face substantial housing shortages.
+Migration is occurring not only

+from the North to the South, but

+from metropolitan areas to the

+country.
+Thus many cities and

+even suburbs could end up with a

+housing surplus while small cities

+and towns may face substantial

-Over all, Solomon told reporters that "we are building 300,000 to 400.000 units below the necessary" need to meet current household growth and replace obsolete housing.
+Over all, Solomon told reporters

+that "we are building 300,000 to

+400,000 units below the necessary"

+need to meet current household

+growth and replace obsolete

+-Growth in the number and size

+housing shortages.